Frequently Asked Questions

 How much funding do Techstars companies receive?

-You get $18,000 in seed investment and you are offered an additional, optional $100,000 convertible debt note by a group of prominent VCs immediately upon acceptance into Techstars.
+You get $118,000 in seed investment upon acceptance into Techstars for 7-10% equity in your company.
 You also have access to great perks such as free hosting and services, sponsored meals, office space with the other teams, and more.
 There is immeasurable value in the connections and advice that you’ll receive when you start your company with Techstars, and also in the opportunity to pitch to angel investors and venture capitalists at the end of the program during our Investor and Demo Day.
-Historically, Techstars companies go on to average $1.5M raised in outside capital after the program.
+Historically, Techstars companies go on to average more than $2.0M raised in outside capital after the program.
 See the detailed results.

 What sorts of companies do you fund?